Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

     await client.close() # the async client must be closed manually if it's not initialized in a with statement
 ```

-However, instead of taking care of it manually with those extra lines, you can use the `async with` keywords.
-This creates a context manager that will warm up, initialize and later clean up and close the client once you're out of the statement.
-The example below shows how to start the client this way.
+Instead of manually opening and closing the client, you can use the `async with` keywords.
+This creates a context manager that will initialize and later close the client once you're out of the statement.
+The example below shows how to do so.

 ```Python
 from azure.cosmos.aio import CosmosClient